When an individual faces bankruptcy, the fate of property owned jointly becomes a complex issue that requires careful navigation.

 Issues around jointly owned property in bankruptcy are complex, requiring a nuanced understanding of the law, strategic planning, and, often, negotiation.

-Individuals facing bankruptcy or those who own property jointly with someone in bankruptcy should seek specialised legal advice to navigate these waters effectively.
+Individuals facing bankruptcy or those who own property jointly with someone in bankruptcy should seek specialised legal advice from property settlement lawyers to navigate these waters effectively.

 The goal is to achieve an outcome that balances the rights and needs of all parties involved, including creditors, the bankrupt individual, and co-owners of the property.